District-Based Elections and Redistricting

-- Everett City Council Districts — In 2018 Everett voters approved the adoption of city council districts.
-The webpage provides an overview of the process and future plans the 2021 district-based elections, as well as links to city resources on the process.
+- Everett City Council Districts – In 2018, Everett voters approved the adoption of city council districts.
+The webpage provides an overview of the process and future plans for redistricting.

 - Wenatchee Municipal Code Ch.
 1.15 – Creates five districts and two at-large seats

-- Ordinance No. 2016-15 (2016) — Repeals and replaces districts in accordance with charter amendment approved by voters.
+- Ordinance No. 2016-025 (2016) – Repeals and replaces districts in accordance with charter amendment approved by voters

 Some local governments that established a system of electing councilmembers or commissioners via districts have altered or abandoned this method.
 Like the decision to establish districts the decision to stop using districts is also local.
 Cities, towns, or special purpose districts that alter their system of district-based elections must advise the county’s elections supervisor of any changes.